Canada in the War in Afghanistan: 2001–2002: Operation Apollo, Initial deployment

 General Ray Henault, Chief of the Defence Staff, issued preliminary orders to several CAF units as Operation Apollo was established.
 The Canadian commitment to US operations in Afghanistan was originally planned to last until October 2003.

 Approximately 40 Joint Task Force 2 (JTF2) soldiers were sent to southern Afghanistan in early December 2001.
 The Canadian public was not informed of the deployment, and Sean M. Maloney's book Enduring the Freedom reported that JTF2 had been deployed without Prime Minister Jean Chrétien's knowledge in early October 2001.

 Regular forces arrived in Kandahar in January–February 2002.
 In March, three Princess Patricia's Canadian Light Infantry (PPCLI) snipers fought alongside US Army units during Operation Anaconda.
-In the operation the team broke, and re-broke, the kill record for a long-distance sniper kill set during the Vietnam War.
+During the operation the team twice broke the kill record for a long-distance sniper kill set during the Vietnam War.
 Operation Anaconda was also the first time since the Korean War that Canadian soldiers relieved American soldiers in a combat situation.
 Canadian forces also undertook Operation Harpoon in the Shah-i-Kot Valley.
 Other forces in the country provided garrison and security troops.

 The Tarnak Farm incident occurred on 18 April 2002, when an American F-16 jet dropped a laser-guided bomb on a group of soldiers from the 3rd Battalion PPCLI Battle Group.
 The soldiers were conducting night-time training on a designated live-fire range, but the American pilots mistook their gunfire for a Taliban insurgent attack.
 The friendly fire incident killed four Canadians and wounded eight.
 Their deaths were the first Canadian deaths in Afghanistan, and the first in a combat zone since the Korean War.